RubixDev/Rug/README.md

   - You must choose a value from 0 to 10

 ### enderPearlWaterDrag
-How fast thrown Ender Pearls can travel under water.
+How fast thrown Ender Pearls can travel underwater.
 0.99 is the default for above water and for Tridents

 Thrown Pearl will stutter on client when mod is only on server
 - Type: `double`